 CONTRACT DESCRIPTION The National Children's Secure Care Framework enables Local Authorities to purchase placements within independent children's secure care services.
 The primary function of the service is to provide a safe and secure environment within an approved facility to a child or young person who meets the secure care criteria as defined by the relevant legislation.
-The framework provides Local Authorities with clear and transparent pricing information and places a strong focus on the quality of service being delivered with the principles of GIRFEC.(Getting It Right for Every Citizen).
-CONTRACT PERIODS The Scotland Excel Framework for Children's Secure Care Services started on 1 st July 2013 and finished on 31 st March 2017.
-Due to its success Scotland Excel in partnership with participating Local Authorities retendered for a second framework which started on 1 st April 2017.
-The new framework will run for a period of 2 years to 31st March 2019.
-Agreement has been made to extend the framework until 31 st March 2020.
-CONTRACT DEVELOPMENT Work will then begin to migrate all external placements onto the new Scotland Excel framework.
-This will require a review of current children and young person's care packages and all new care will be commissioned under Scotland Excel terms and conditions.
+The framework provides Local Authorities with clear and transparent pricing information and places a strong focus on the quality of service being delivered with the principles of GIRFEC.(Getting It Right for Every Child).
+CONTRACT PERIODS The 2 nd Scotland Excel Framework for Children's Secure Care Services started on 1 st April 2017 for a period of 2 years until 31 st March 2019 with an option to extend one year and one year until 31 st March 2020.
+Agreement was made by all participating local authorities to extend for the further 2 years which we are currently in.
+CONTRACT DEVELOPMENT The current National Children's Secure Care Framework will expire on 31st March 2020; all purchasing Local Authorities have agreed to delegate the development of the new contract to the Secure Care Strategic Board Commissioning Workstream.
+The new specification for this framework will be based on the national standards.
 CONTRACT MANAGEMENT Scotland Excel manages this framework on behalf of participating Local Authorities.
 Local Authorities provide Scotland Excel with management information and costs of packages to inform statistical reporting.
 Packages of care are allocated and agreed by Inverclyde HSCP's Service Managers and Head of Service for Children and Families Services.
 The Strategic Commissioning Team, within Inverclyde HSCP's Quality and Development Service, has the responsibility for monitoring the performance of each service and liaising directly with Scotland Excel regarding any contract matters that may arise.
 Management and review of individual cases is undertaken by Inverclyde HSCP Children and Family Services.